dahamv/dahamv.github.io/technologies/javascript/rxjs.md

 // using map and mergeAll
 numbersObsrv.pipe(
   map(number => getDataObsrv(number)),
-  //non of the subscriptions are flattened after the delay.
-All observables are merged so 1 subscription.
+  //All observables are merged so 1 subscription.
 Doesn't consider the order. mergeAll()
 ).subscribe(val =>  console.log(val),alert,()=> console.log('completed'));